Blind Two-Dimensional Super-Resolution and Its Performance Guarantee (Extended Version): Identifying the Unknowns: Problem Solution

-In should be noted that the solution of the dual problem is not unique in general.
-However, the estimated set $\hat{\mathcal{R}}$ will always contain the required $R$ shifts.
-This point is discussed in details in Appendix~\ref{A2}.
-Furthermore, $\hat{\mathcal{R}} \neq \mathcal{R}$ in general; however, in most of the cases, the SDP solvers will provide a solution such that $\hat{\mathcal{R}} = \mathcal{R}$ (see \cite{candes2014towards} and \cite{tang2013compressed} for more details).
-On the other hand, the uniqueness of $\hat{c}_{j}\hat{\hv}_{j}$ results from the fact that the columns of the linear matrix operator in (\ref{eq: ls for h}) are linearly independent based on Proposition~\ref{pro: main pro}.
-Finally, it remains to point out that it is impossible to resolve between $\hat{c}_{j}$ and $\hat{\hv}_{j}$ in the final solution.
+\endgroup based on (\ref{eq: final model}).
+The above system can be solve using the LS algorithm to obtain the estimates $\hat{c}_{j}\hat{\hv}_{j}, j=1, \dots, R$. \end{itemize} {{Note that the solution of the dual is not unique in general.
+However, the estimated set $\hat{\mathcal{R}}$ will always contain the $R$ required shifts.
+This is discussed in Appendix \ref{A2}.
+Therefore, generally speaking, $\hat{\mathcal{R}}$ might include false shifts; however, in most of the cases, and with very high probability, the SDP solvers will provide a solution such that $\hat{\mathcal{R}} = \mathcal{R}$.
+This fact is discussed in \cite[Section 4]{candes2014towards} and in further detail in \cite[Proposition 2.5 and Corollary 2.6]{tang2013compressed}.
+Hence, we will only highlight the main idea behind it here.
+First, recall (\ref{eq: dual polynomail equa}) and let $\left\lbrace\left(\qv, \Qm\right)\right\rbrace$ be the set of the optimal solutions to the dual SDP in (\ref{eq: dual of the dual}) that includes a solution such that $\fv\left(\rv\right)$ satisfies (\ref{eq: hold assump 1}) and (\ref{eq: hold assump 2}).
+Then, we can easily show that all $\left(\qv, \Qm\right)$ in the relative interior of $\left\lbrace\left(\qv, \Qm\right)\right\rbrace$ satisfy (\ref{eq: hold assump 1}) and (\ref{eq: hold assump 2}).
+This fact suggests that we can use any optimal solution in the relative interior of the set $\left\lbrace\left(\qv, \Qm\right)\right\rbrace$ to obtain the unknown shifts (see \cite[Appendix B]{tang2013compressed} for more details).
+On the other hand, we can also show that the dual central path converges to a point in the relative interior of $\left\lbrace\left(\qv, \Qm\right)\right\rbrace$, indicating that any primal-dual path obtained using an SDP solver will provide an interior point in the dual optimal set.
+Based on that, we can conclude that the relative interior of $\left\lbrace\left(\qv, \Qm\right)\right\rbrace$ excludes all dual optimal solutions that contain false shifts.
+Moreover, the uniqueness of $\hat{c}_{j}\hat{\hv}_{j}$ is from the fact that the columns of the matrix in (\ref{eq: ls for h}) are linearly independent based on Proposition~\ref{pro: main pro}.
+Finally, it is impossible to resolve between $\hat{c}_{j}$ and $\hat{\hv}_{j}$ in the final solution. }}